How to look for records of... Soldiers in African forces under British control

 How can I view the records covered in this guide?

-This is a brief guide to help you with research into personnel in African armed forces.
-The records are comprehensive and varied, though sometimes complicated.
-Whilst some records are available at The National Archives, most material is currently held by the relevant national archive of the country in question.This guide will help you to find out if the information you are looking for exists and, if it does, where to find it.
+- This is a brief guide to help you research personnel in African armed forces.
+The records are comprehensive and varied, though sometimes complicated.When former British colonies gained independence from the United Kingdom, their governments assumed responsibility for all records relating to their armed forces, with a few exceptions.
+Most records are therefore held by the national archive of the country in question.This guide will help you find any information which exists.

 What do I need to know before I start?